Moghatt/movieList/frontend/README.md

 ![Wireframing](https://images.unsplash.com/photo-1581291518633-83b4ebd1d83e?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1170&q=80)

 ## :rocket: Cool tech
-- Programming languages
+- React
-- Libraries
+- Api
-- Animations
+- Mui
-- Anything else you'd be proud to show your parents

-## :scream: Bugs to fix :poop:
-- Anything a little broken
-- Anything a LOT broken
-- Buttons to not click too many times (cause its broken :unamused:)

 ## :sob: Lessons learnt
-What I would do differently if I could wind back the clock...
+What I would do differently if I could wind back the clock, Start with simple idea and then add feature to it not start with big thing.

 ## :white_check_mark: Future features
-Cool things I would add if I can keep working on this
+Cool things I would add if I can keep working on this is adding animation to it adding another Api to show the preview of movies